break-stuff/cem-plugin-react-wrapper/README.md

       /** Specify the path where the component module is defined */
       modulePath: (className, tagName) => `../dist/${tagName}/${className}.js`,

-      /** Output directory to write the React wrappers to */
+      /** Output directory to write the React wrappers to - default is "react" */
       outdir: `build`,

-      /** If true, types will be created for your wrappers */
+      /** If true, types will be created for your wrappers - default is "true" */
       typescript: true,
     }),
   ],